Get

 5 Potential Hairball Cat Food Side Effects: Vet-Reviewed Considerations & Tips

-Cats get hairballs.
+Most cats get hairballs.
 If you’re a cat parent, you know this is a fact you can’t get away from.
 Whether you have a long-haired cat or a short-haired cat, chances are your cat will experience hairballs at some point in their lives.
 While not serious in most cases, hairballs can become too large for a cat to throw up, which could cause problems.
-A good hairball control cat food can help with the development of hairballs.
+A good hairball control cat food can help prevent the development of hairballs.
 However, many pet owners are concerned about the potential side effects of this food.

 We’ll talk about the possible side effects below and give you tips for feeding your cat hairball control cat food if that’s the route you choose to take in the last section as well.